Imran-92/Professional-Readme-Generator/content/README.md

 ## Installation
 To use this application, please install:
 ```
-aa
+Inquirer from npm and node.js
 ```

 ## Usage
-aa
+using vs code and node js run script.js in terminal

 ## License
 This application is licensed under the MIT license.

 ## Contributing
-aa
+contact via email

 ## Tests
 To run tests on the application, install
 ```
-aa
+N/A
 ```
 and run `npm run test` from the command line.

 ## Questions
-If you have any questions about the repo, please [open an issue](https://github.com/ss/aa/issues) or contact me via email at ssfd.
-You can find more of my work on my GitHub, [ss](https://github.com/ss/).
+If you have any questions about the repo, please [open an issue](https://github.com/Imran-92/Professional-Readme-Generator/issues) or contact me via email at mr.imran92@hotmail.com.
+You can find more of my work on my GitHub, [Imran-92](https://github.com/Imran-92/).